EddieTheEd/Obsidian-Vault/002_Notes/Differentiation Notes.md

 How would we describe this using fancy words?

-Let’s day P is (1, 1), and Q is some point on this function.
+Let’s say P is (1, 1), and Q is some point on this function.

 We’d say that the **limit** of the gradient of the line (or chord) PQ (now we’re treating this line as a linear equation), as Q approaches P, appears to be 2.